Queens

 with the justice system.

-Project Reset in Queens is provided by the Center for Court Innovation.
-Participants can resolve their case by completing one session; staff work with each participant to choose the the type of programming best suited for them.
+Project Reset in Queens is provided by the Queens Community Justice Center.
+Participants can resolve their case by completing one session; staff work with each participant to choose the type of programming best suited for them.
 Options include an interactive group with a focus on procedural justice and the criminal justice process, and an individual session where participants can discuss specific topics and receive referrals to appropriate community-based services.
 Project Reset programming gives participants the opportunity to learn about the criminal justice system, explore any

 challenges that may have led to their arrest, and